dustinpfister/blog_posts/_posts/canvas-translate.md

 The canvas translate method is often used in conjunction with other methods such as canvas [save, restore](/2019/08/14/canvas-save/), and [rotate](/2019/11/05/canvas-rotate/) when drawing rotated display objects on the fly rather than from a sprite sheet of images that where rotated before hand.
 I generally use the save and restore methods when using the translate method in any capacity actually because the method applies deltas to the current state of the canvas matrix rather than setting a fixed value.

 The canvas translate method can also be used as a way to just change the drawing origin in the canvas when I want to draw something in a different location of the canvas.
 This can be useful as it allows me to avoid having to do something else to help with the process of normalizing points.
+Still it might be best to just make it so that everything in an object that serves as a model just stays relative to the origin rather than changing that in the canvas matrix outside of the model.
+That is to just not use the canvas translate method, but do translations in a separate state object of sorts.

 So with that said lets take a moment to look at some examples of the canvas translate method.

 <!-- more -->